magicaltrap/tensorboard_example/README.md

     2. "Outsourcing" the saving of information to a different file helps to keep the training loop itself clear and easy to track.

-We initialize our parameters and the RunManager() before the training loop.
+We initialize our hyperparameters and the RunManager() before the training loop.

 ```python